super-turbo-society/turbo-demos/platformer/README.md

 ### Part One: Render the tiles and player

 To start, we're going to render our player and tiles on screen.
 To keep our code organized, lets make a struct and impl for each.
-A struct holds data related to a specific object type, and an impl holds functions.
+A struct holds data related to a specific object type, and an impl holds functions for that struct.

 ```rs
 #[derive(BorshDeserialize, BorshSerialize, Debug, Clone, PartialEq)]